 The sixth Washington International School Summer Institute for Teachers (WISSIT): Connecting DC Educators with Project Zero Ideas will take place from July 29 – August 2, 2019.
 This annual high-quality professional development opportunity is open to educators in the DC area.
-Participants come from traditional public, public charter, parochial and independent schools, as well as in museums and other educational organizations in the DC area.
+Participants come from traditional public, public charter, parochial and independent schools, as well as educational organizations such as museums and community-based early childhood centers.

 Building a Culture of Thinking: How do we help learners develop dispositions that support thoughtful learning across school subjects?
 How do we effectively create a culture of thinking, in classrooms and school-wide?